MUSIC

 Principals: 3 female, 3 male

-RAINBOW JUNCTION is a little town wedged between two great cities where LEE'NARDO, the renowned puppet maker, lives with his beautiful Puppets portrayed by live actors or a combination of puppets and actors.
+RAINBOW JUNCTION is a little town wedged between two great cities where BARAK, the renowned puppet maker, lives with his beautiful Puppets portrayed by live actors or a combination of puppets and actors.

-Everyday the TOWNSPUPPETS go into the cities to put on shows for the children.
-Everyday, the same four puppets are left behind: MR. MADCAP, who is always angry; Ms. HAPPY FORTUNE, who can only laugh and giggle; SENOR SAD SACK, whose response to all things is to cry and sigh; and the QUEEN, who can be nothing but pompous and vain.
-Since all Lee'nardo's efforts to make them like his other puppets have failed, he has cast them out to live apart from the others in an old warehouse.
+Every day the TOWNSPUPPETS go into the cities to put on shows for the children.
+Every day, the same four puppets are left behind: MR. MADCAP, who is always angry; Ms. HAPPY FORTUNE, who can only laugh and giggle; SENOR SAD SACK, whose response to all things is to cry and sigh; and A QUEEN, who can be nothing but pompous and vain.
+Since all Barak's efforts to make them like his other puppets have failed, he has cast them out into an old warehouse.

-THE FOUR, longing to be in the shows, and sick and tired of being left out, decide to take action against Lee'nardo.
-They steal the sun and moon, plunging Rainbow Junction into frozen darkness.
-They tell Lee'nardo they won't give back the sun and moon until he finishes making them, and gives them the rest of their feelings.
-But when Lee'nardo tells them that stealing is a crime and threatens to put them in jail, The Four give back the sun and moon.
+THE FOUR, longing to be in the shows, and fed up with always being left out, decide to take action against Barak.
+They steal the SUN and the MOON, plunging Rainbow Junction into frozen darkness.
+They tell Barak they won't give back the sun and moon until he finishes making them.
+But when Barak threatens to put them in jail, The Four give back the sun and moon.
+And a celebration ensues when the light returns.

-Unwilling to give up, The Four stage a protest and sing "Power To The Puppets" while marching through the city with signs above their heads, causing great excitement and confusion.
-Offended and infuriated, Lee'nardo decides to permanently rid Rainbow Junction of the troublesome four: he will throw them in the dumpster and turn them into wood chips.
+Unwilling to give up, The Four decide to stage a PROTEST.
+They march through the streets singing "Power To The Puppets" causing great excitement and confusion.
+Offended and infuriated, Barak decides he will get rid of them; throw them in the dumpster and turn them into wood chips.

-That night, The Four sneak out, slam the door behind them and rush away.
-But when a fire starts inside the old warehouse, they realize Sad Sack, who's always lagging behind, is still inside.
-Lee'nardo, smelling the smoke, is terrified.
-Fire will destroy his whole world.
-Without concern for the poor Senor Sad Sack, he starts evacuating his Townspuppets as The Three desperately try to break down the door.
-Finally, staking their lives, Ms. Happy Fortune, the Queen and Mr. Madcap save their friend Senor Sad Sack and Rainbow Junction.
+When The Four find out his plan, they sneak out of the warehouse and rush away.
+But a fire starts inside the old warehouse and they realize Sad Sack, who's always lagging behind, is still inside.
+Barak, smelling the smoke, is terrified.
+Fire will destroy his whole world, his puppets, his village.
+He starts to evacuate everyone and no one will listen to The Three pleading with them to stop and help Senor Sad Sack.
+Staking their own lives, The Three break down the door and save their poor friend Senor Sad Sack along with the whole village of Rainbow Junction.

 Site design by Curtis McKonly

-Copyright © 2015 Gail Kriegel & Curtis McKonly.
+© 2015 Gail Kriegel, Edith Kriegel & Curtis McKonly.
 All rights reserved.